 I know that all of us, especially mamas, are all concerned about catching the ailments of the season- the dreaded cold and flu!

-The cold or the flu can make winter even more dreary than the short days, dark evenings and the bitter cold weather.
-As such, we all need to guard against getting sick this winter from the flu, or the cold or any other contagious maladies.
+The cold or the flu can make winter even more dreary than the short days, dark evenings, and the bitterly cold weather.
+As such, we all need to guard against getting sick this winter from the flu, or the cold, or any other contagious maladies.

 That means we have to stop the cold before it begins.
 We have to have a strong immune system that fights this battle without you even knowing something is going on because the bugs will die before they get you down.

 And we have to have environments that are clean.